This article has links to products and services we love, which we may make commission from.

 North Coast 500 Scotland – How Many Days?

-One of the most frequent questions I’m asked is – how long does it takes to drive 500 miles?
+One of the most frequent questions I get asked is, “How long does it take to drive 500 miles?”

 The length of time you spend taking in the sights of this Scottish Highlands road trip depends on how many days you want to spend in each location, the types of activities you would like to do while on Scotland’s North Coast 500 (hiking, boat tours, whisky?) and the availability of accommodation.

-We met visitors who were zooming around the route in two days, while VisitScotland suggest up to two weeks.
+We met visitors who were zooming around the route in two days, while VisitScotland suggests up to two weeks.

-In the comments below, tell us how long you plan to travel and why.
+In the comments below, please tell us how long you plan to travel and why.

 North Coast 500 Itinerary